The #MeToo Movement, Birth Activism, and the Future of Childbirth Support

 - Are you ready to call the nurse/OB back to the room and express your needs and decision?

 The Coaching for Childbirth approach provides birth support professionals with all the questions, strategies and tools they need in order to conduct the inquiry and lead expectant mothers in a self-discovery process.
 It helps women find their inner truth and beliefs, and carve their birth experiences in accordance.
-While some studies can provide evidence in support of epidural, induction, or any other medical procedure, and other studies can provide the evidence against those interventions, a respectful and sensitive coaching process can reveal the inner truth of your client, which counts the most.
+While some studies can provide evidence in support of epidural, induction, or any other medical procedure, and other studies can provide evidence against those interventions, a respectful and sensitive coaching process can reveal the inner truth of your client, which counts the most.

 Additional Resources about birth activism and women’s right of choice: